 6. Sade Adu

-Born in Nigeria but brought up in Essex, Sade Adu (born Helen Adu) began her career as a backup singer but started her band, Sade, in the early 80s.
+Born in Nigeria but brought up in Essex by her British mom, Sade Adu (born Helen Adu) began her career as a backup singer.
+Early in the ’80s, she started her band, Sade.

 Today, Adu is regularly commended for her lasting legacy on modern artists and continues to make music for select movie albums and occasionally with her band.